davidoury/datalab-notebook/README.md

 $ vagrant up datalab
 ```

-Now run a shell/console on the newly created `datalab` virtual box:
+Run a shell/console on the newly created `datalab` virtual box:
 ```
 $ vagrant ssh datalab
 ```

-The prompt will change as you are now running a shell/console
+The prompt is different that the previous one as you are now
-_inside_ the `datalab` virtual box.
+running a shell/console _inside_ the `datalab` virtual box.

 Become the root (super) user:
 ```
 sudo bash
 ```

-Update all programs installed in the virtual box:
+Update all programs installed on the virtual box:
 ```
 apt-get update
 ```